 White label is not only limited to entity products but also used in software like service industries.
 However, for those sellers, it is hard to find white label products because manufacturers of these products are anonymous.

 In history, the term “white label” derived from vinyl records and the music industry.
 In the past, if an artist wanted to publish his records, he must send a backup copy to the radio station or DJ.
 However, the backup copy had no label or any mark, so neither DJ nor competitors did know where the music copy came from.
 Later, it was replaced by “white labels” and this concept has gradually been used widely in other industries.

 2. What does the private label mean in business?

-Private label is also called private brand in the business.
-Its concrete process is that sellers sign contacts with suppliers or manufacturers and customize products according to sellers’ demand with sizes, parameters and design patterns, then stick private brands to sell.
+Private label is also called a private brand in the business.
+Its concrete process is that sellers sign contracts with suppliers or manufacturers and customize products according to sellers’ demand with sizes, parameters, and design patterns, then stick private brands to sell.

-The product with a private label is manufactured by a third party and sold in the name of the retailer’s brand.
+In the private label business model, the product is manufactured by a third party and sold in the name of the retailer’s brand.
 As a retailer, you need to describe everything about products in detail, for example, what is in it, what the brand or label is like, and how it is packaged.
 Then the manufacturer finishes the producing process and sends goods to you.
 It is different from buying products from other companies with their brand logo.